-Sugarmakers thus take great care to gash the bark sparingly so that the trees are not damaged and continue to thrive.
+Sugar makers thus take great care to gash the bark sparingly, so that the trees are not damaged, and can continue to thrive.

 By 1500 AD, the Mic Mac American Indians spread throughout Northeastern Canada: New Brunswick, Nova Scotia and Prince Edward Island.
 They certainly were among the first native people encountered by European settlers.

-The maple production process today has been modernized, but 40 liters of sap are still required to produce 1 litre of pure maple syrup.
+The maple production process today has been modernized, but 40 litres of sap are still required to produce 1 litre of pure maple syrup.

 Our company was established in 1972 in Denmark by R. C. Vermont.
 Was it a coincidence or fate that R. C. Vermont got into the maple business?